sf202/Google-Map./README.md

 When a user clicks on a marker an information window shall be displayed showing the relevant data from that row.

-The Fusion Table you must be "Public" or "Anyone with the link can view"
+The Fusion Table you must use must be "Public" or "Anyone with the link can view"

 Add a directions features.